The strategic seating chart from the White House meeting with GOP senators

 Washington (CNN)President Donald Trump says he is a master of the "art of the deal," but does he need to be as close as possible to those he is trying to strike a deal with?

 Republican senators gathered at the White House on Tuesday afternoon for an impromptu meeting with the President after Senate Majority Leader Mitch McConnell said he would be postponing the vote on the health care bill until after the July 4 recess.
-Eight Republican senators have said they will not vote for the bill and many of those opposing the current version were at the meeting.
+Nine Republican senators have said they will not vote for the bill and many of those opposing the current version were at the meeting.

 President Donald Trump said negotiators are continuing to work and "getting very close" on a deal and that Obamacare is "melting down as we speak."